15 Questions to ask when buying a house: use our checklist

 Many of us share the same dream: find an adorable fixer-upper in a great location and set out to make it swoon-worthy.
-But when the budget isn’t limitless, it becomes even more important to know what to look for before purchasing a house that needs a lot of work.
+But there are quite a few questions you should be asking when buying a house, especially a fixer-upper.
+Your budget isn’t limitless, so it becomes even more important to know what to look for before purchasing a house that needs a lot of work.
 Older homes often have underlying safety and construction issues, and you can save a lot of time and money by planning for them.

 Here we’ll also discuss how to recognize what is valuable in your period home, and how you can preserve its charm in your remodel.